CarroBader/formatter_assistant/README.md

 create_dict -vn -b
 ```

-This function takes on list as an input where the key and value should be on the same row separated by a comma, the key should be to the left.
+This function takes on list as an input where both values are on the same line separated by a comma.
+The values to the left becomes the keys of the dictionaries and
+the values to the right becomes values in the dictionaries.

 INPUT: